By Lauren Panoff, MPH, RD

 It’s estimated that approximately 4,000 liters (or 1,056 gallons) of water are required to produce every kilogram of powdered infant milk.

-Milk-based infant formula is of course derived from cow milk.
-Cows are an enormous contributor to methane emissions.
-Methane is a greenhouse gas that has at least 30 times the heat-trapping potential of carbon dioxide.
+Milk-based infant formula is of course derived from cow milk and they do contain healthy fats for toddlers.
+However, Cows are an enormous contributor to methane emissions.
+Methane is a greenhouse gas that has at least 30 times the heat-trapping potential of carbon emissions.

 Animal agriculture also requires the removal of vegetation for land use, or deforestation, which threatens biodiversity of ecosystems and removes the planet’s natural carbon sinks.